The Evolution of Call of Duty Esports

 The Benefits of a Franchise-Based System

 Not only has Call of Duty’s shift to a franchise model brought stability and structure to the esports scene, but it has also attracted significant investment from traditional sports owners and organizations.
-This new approach has allowed teams to build strong fan bases in their cities, similar to traditional sports teams, leading to increased engagement and viewership.
+This new approach has allowed teams to strong fan bases in their cities, similar to traditional sports teams, leading to increased engagement and viewership.

 The Drawbacks and Controversies Surrounding the Model